Chinese mainland reports 10 new locally transmitted COVID-19 cases

 People's Daily Online

-BEIJING, June 2 (Xinhua) -- The Chinese mainland on Tuesday reported 10 new locally transmitted COVID-19 cases in Guangdong Province, the National Health Commission said in its daily report on Wednesday.
+BEIJING, Sept.
+25 (Xinhua) -- The Chinese mainland on Friday reported 10 new locally transmitted COVID-19 cases, the National Health Commission said in its daily report on Saturday.

-The total number of confirmed COVID-19 cases on the mainland reached 91,146 by Tuesday, including 346 patients still receiving treatment, six of whom were in severe condition.
+The total number of confirmed COVID-19 cases on the mainland reached 95,986 by Friday, including 1,020 patients still receiving treatment, 12 of whom were in severe conditions.

-A total of 19 asymptomatic cases were newly reported.
-Of them, seven were local cases in Guangdong and 12 were from outside the mainland.
-There were a total of 380 asymptomatic cases, of whom 341 were imported, under medical observation by Tuesday.
+A total of 14 asymptomatic cases were newly reported, all arriving from outside the mainland.
+There were a total of 348 asymptomatic cases, of whom 340 were imported, under medical observation as of Friday.

 |Join the GlobalSecurity.org mailing list|